mimunzar/cz.chmu.historic-weather-data/README.txt

 Usage for Data Download
 -----------------------

-To start the data download issue the following command from project's folder:
+To start data download issue the following command from  the  project's  folder:

     npm run download

-The downloader is able to be restarted from a given checkpoint.
-The  checkpoint is identified from the downloader's output.
-For example,  to  start  downloader from the checkpoint no. 4 issue the following command:
+The download is able to be restarted from a given checkpoint.
+The checkpoint is identified from the program's output.
+For example, to  start  downloading  from the checkpoint no. 4 issue the following command:

     npm run download 4

-The downloader will start from the fourth item on the  daily  reports  page [2].
+Downloading will start from the fourth item  on  the  daily  reports  page  [2].
-The downloaded data are being saved to the ./data/ folder.
+Data are being saved to the ./data/ folder.

 Usage for Data Aggregation
 --------------------------

     npm run aggregate

+    npm run aggregate 4

 References